 Now that you are in context and understand what a responsive website is, it’s time to talk about the top 10 reasons you should use this feature on your website.

-1. Improve user experience
+1. Improve the user experience

 User experience is everything and it brings concrete results.
 If a user is satisfied with your website, with the feeling of having had a positive experience, the chances of him converting to your product or service are above 60%.

-However, when a user accesses your page via mobile device and does not find what they are looking for, there is much more chance that they will give up and go to another site.
+However, when a user accesses your page via a mobile device and does not find what they are looking for, there is much more chance that they will give up and go to another site.

 Use your browsing experience as an example.
 Whenever you open a website on your cell phone and notice that it is sloppy, with small print and images that are difficult to understand, are you satisfied?